Moyers History, Family Crest & Coats of Arms

 - Bill Moyers (1934-1965), American journalist and public commentator, White House Press Secretary (1965 to 1967)

 - Paul S. Moyers (b.
-1910), American Democrat politician, Merchant; Member of West Virginia State House of Delegates from Braxton County, 1961-68
+1910), American Democratic Party politician, Merchant; Member of West Virginia State House of Delegates from Braxton County, 1961-68

-- Jason G. Moyers, American Democrat politician, Alternate Delegate to Democratic National Convention from Virginia, 2000
+- Jason G. Moyers, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Virginia, 2000

 - Jack Moyers, American Libertarian politician, Candidate for U.S. Senator from New Jersey, 1978